Stewart Island shag: Taxonomy

+The Stewart Island shag has sometimes been split into two species with the subspecies L. c. chalconotus known as the Otago shag and the subspecies L. c. stewarti known as the Foveaux shag.
+The species was split based on a molecular phylogenetic study published in 2016 but were then re-lumped when a later study by some of the same ornithologists found that the two species were separated by only a shallow genetic divergence.

 Description

 The species is dimorphic, with two plumages.
 Roughly one quarter of the individuals are pied, with dark and white feathers, and the rest, known as bronze shags, are dark all over.
 Both morphs breed together.
-These large, chunky birds are about 70 cm long, weigh about 2–3 kg, and are slightly larger than Foveaux shags.
+These large, chunky birds are about 70 cm long and weigh about 2–3 kg.

-They can be distinguished from Foveaux shags by their facial ornamentation in the breeding season: Foveaux shags have dark orange papillae on their face, whereas Otago shags have both papillae and small bright orange facial caruncles above the base of the bill.
+Stewart Island shags vary in their facial ornamentation in the breeding season.
+Roughly half of breeding individuals have dark orange papillae on their face, while the other half have small bright orange caruncles above the base of the bill instead.
+Gular pouch colour in the breeding season also varies, from bright orange to dark orange to purple.

-Classification

-Until 2016, Otago shags and the closely related shags living around Stewart Island and Foveaux Strait were considered to be a single species, called the Stewart Island shag.
-Mitochondrial DNA suggests Otago shags are actually more closely related to Chatham shags (Leucocarbo onslowi), and osteological and genetic differences supported separating off Foveaux shags as a distinct species, L. stewarti.
-Foveaux and Otago shags probably diverged when populations were split up by lower sea levels in the Pleistocene, and the Chatham Islands were subsequently colonised by shags from Otago.
-Other taxonomists have kept the Otago shag and the Foveaux shag conspecific.

-A recent taxonomic revision argues that Leucocarbo is a distinct genus, which would contain amongst other species the Otago, Foveaux, and Chatham shags.
-Others place it in the genus Phalacrocorax.

 Distribution and conservation

-Archaeological evidence shows that Otago shags were formerly found along the entire east coast of the South Island up to Marlborough, but when humans arrived the population was devastated, reduced by 99 percent within 100 years with a corresponding loss of genetic diversity.
+Archaeological evidence shows that Stewart Island shags were formerly found along the entire east coast of the South Island up to Marlborough, but when humans arrived the population was devastated, reduced by 99 percent within 100 years with a corresponding loss of genetic diversity.
 It became restricted to the rocky offshore islets off the Otago Peninsula, and has scarcely recovered since that time.
 There are less than 2500 Otago shags remaining, but they can be seen at Otago Harbour, as far north as Oamaru, and as far south as the Catlins.
 Restricted to a small area, and having little or no genetic variation, they require conservation efforts tailored to these extinction risk factors; this could include reintroduction to part of their former range.

-Otago shags breed colonially from May to September, making raised cup nests out of organic material and guano on islands and sea cliffs.
+Stewart Island shags breed colonially from May to September, making raised cup nests out of organic material and guano on islands and sea cliffs.
 Colonies are large enough to be strikingly visible, and are used year after year.
 One notable colony is on the northern shore of Taiaroa Head, at the mouth of the Otago Harbour.
 They feed in coastal waters less than 30 m deep and are rarely if ever seen inland or far out to sea.